 This course is the third in the series of five clinical exposures that are coordinated and mentored by academic faculty currently teaching in the specialty content in the campusbased didactic coursework, and adjunct faculty working in the specialty area.
 These brief, regular exposures to clinical practice will afford the student, while working in a small team (ranging from 2-5 students), the opportunity to observe and engage in the practice of pediatric physical therapy, further developing cognitive, affective and psychomotor skills acquired in lecture and laboratory experiences.
-This course is designed to offer the student two different types of learning opportunities.
-The first learning opportunity of this course consists of observation of identified local clinical facilities that provide care to children and adolescents with a variety of pediatric neuromuscular disorders.
-This observational experience is designed to afford the student the opportunity to become aware of a variety of pediatric practice settings and clinical diagnoses, and may be conducted face-to-face, or remotely in a synchronous or asynchronous manner.
-The second learning opportunity of this course is designed to provide a patient care experience with an individual who is living with a pediatric onset, neuromuscular-based disorder of posture and movement.
+This course is designed to offer the student three different types of learning opportunities.
+The first allows students the opportunity to observe infants who are typically developing in their natural environment.
+This experience affords students the opportunity to see infants in action and to talk with their parent(s) about their baby.
+The second learning opportunity of this course consists of observations at identified local clinical facilities that provide care to children and adolescents with a variety of pediatric neuromuscular disorders.
+This observational experience is designed to afford the student the opportunity to become aware of a variety of pediatric practice settings and clinical diagnoses, and may be conducted in-person, or in a remote synchronous manner.
+The third learning opportunity of this course is designed to provide a patient care experience with an individual who is living with a pediatric onset, neuromuscular-based disorder of posture and movement.
 These experiences will occur in a small group and may be conducted remotely via telemedicine sessions, and/or face-to-face in an on-campus clinic setting.
 These sessions are designed to afford the student the opportunity to begin to apply the knowledge gained in the classroom to clinical practice and to further develop effective patient-therapist communication skills with this specialized patient population.
 Students will synthesize knowledge already gained in classroom coursework with practical experience.
 Students will discuss and consider issues of individual differences in patient management, professional responsibilities, social/cultural diversity, and documentation of outcome measures, including examination findings, and ongoing intervention.
 Prerequisite: PT Second Year Fall professional status or permission of PT Department.
 (GR)